allenqltran/github-sample/README.md

-# Capstone Project - Opening a Restaurant in Toronto
+# Opening a Restaurant in Toronto (Capstone Project)

 ## Problem
 Location, location, location.
 Similar to looking for a place to live, the location of a new business is the most important decision an entrepreneur can make, especially for a service industry such as a restaurant or hairstylist where people will generally not travel too far from their homes to go.
 Where would be a good place to start a new business?
 Where would be a good place to start a new franchise of an existing successful business?
 Specifically, this assessment is targeted to help entrepreneurs who want to open a new restaurant in the City of Toronto and are looking to answer the question of where best to open the restaurant and what type of restaurant to open.